 Guatemala entry and exit fee

-You’re not supposed to pay any entry nor exit fees when entering or exiting Guatemala.
+You’re not supposed to pay any Guatemala border fees when entering or exiting Guatemala.

 Many travelers have been asked to pay an exit fee to leave Guatemala and most travelers just pay it and continue their travels.
 But this fee is actually a scam and you’re not obliged to pay it.